Resilient Graph Neural Networks: A Coupled Dynamical Systems Approach: Method

 The coupled dynamical system encapsulated in $\mathcal{D}$ evolves both the hidden node features and the adjacency matrix for $L$ layers.
 We denote the output of $\mathcal{D}$ by $(\bfF^{(L)}_*, \bfA^{(L)}_*) = \mathcal{D}((\mathcal{K}(\bfF_*), \bfA_*))$.
 To obtain node-wise predictions from the network to solve the downstream task, we feed the final GNN node features $\bfF^{(L)}_*$ to a classifier $\mathcal{P}:\mathbb{R}^{c} \rightarrow \mathbb{R}^{c_{\mathrm{out}}}$, which is implemented by a linear layer.
-To better explain the structure of CSGNN, we provide an illustration in Figure \ref{fig:diagramNet} and a detailed feed-forward description in Appendix \ref{appendix:architecture}.
+To better explain the structure of CSGNN, we provide an illustration in Figure~\ref{fig:diagramNet} and a detailed feed-forward description in Appendix~\ref{appendix:architecture}.

 In what follows, we describe how to characterize the functions $\Psi_{X_l}^{h_l}$ and $\Psi_{Y_l}^{h_l}$ from \Cref{eq:D}.
-First, in Section \ref{subsec:stableFeatures}, we derive the node feature dynamical system governed by $X$.
+First, in Section~\ref{subsec:stableFeatures}, we derive the node feature dynamical system governed by $X$.
 We show, that under mild conditions, contractivity can be achieved, allowing us to derive a bound on the influence of the attacked node features $\bfF_{*}$ on the GNN output.
-Second, in Section \ref{subsec:stableAdjacencyMat}, we develop and propose a novel contractive dynamical system for the adjacency matrix, which is guided by $Y$.
+Second, in Section~\ref{subsec:stableAdjacencyMat}, we develop and propose a novel contractive dynamical system for the adjacency matrix, which is guided by $Y$.

 Our motivation in designing such a coupled system stems from the nature of our considered adversarial settings.
 That is, we assume, that the adjacency matrix is perturbed.
-We note, that the adjacency matrix controls the propagation of node features, and therefore, leaving the input attacked adjacency unchanged, may result in sub-par performance.
-While some methods employ a pre-processing step of the attacked matrix $\bfA_*$ \citep{gcnsvd, jaccard}, it has been shown that joint optimization of the node features and the adjacency matrix can lead to improved performance \citep{jin2020graph}.
-Therefore, we will develop and study novel, coupled dynamical systems that evolve both the node features and the adjacency matrix and are learned in a data-driven manner.
+We note, that the adjacency matrix controls the propagation of node features.
+Therefore, leaving the input attacked adjacency unchanged may result in sub-par performance, as we show experimentally in Appendix \ref{appendix:experiments}.
+While some methods employ a pre-processing step of the attacked matrix $\bfA_*$ \cite{gcnsvd, jaccard}, it has been shown that joint optimization of the node features and the adjacency matrix can lead to improved performance \cite{jin2020graph}.
+Therefore, we develop and study novel, coupled dynamical systems that evolve both the node features and the adjacency matrix and are learned in a data-driven manner.
 This perspective allows to obtain favorable properties such as adjacency matrix contractivity, thereby reducing the sensitivity to adversarial adjacency matrix attacks.